Etiquette for dealing with the

-In the information age E-mail is appropriate from those who are not intimate
+In the information age E-mail is appropriate from those who are not intimate with the

-will appreciate your message of concern.
+your message of concern.

 If the deceased was Catholic, some people will send a mass card instead or in

 Should I send a Memorial Gift?

-A memorial gift is always appropriate, especially when the family has
+A memorial gift is always appropriate, especially when the family has requested such

-specific organization or charity.
+charity.
 Remember to provide the family's name and address to the charity so they

 can send proper notification.
 It is acceptable to mention your gift in a sympathy note

 without mentioning the amount of the gift.